Reserve Study and Funding

 Community associations are governed by a board of directors or trustees elected by their members.
 This board guides the association in providing governance and other critical services for the community usually funded by property taxes.

-Community associations are responsible for what is often considerable maintenance and upkeep of shared common elements.
-Typically, these costs are determined during the annual budget process and funded by annual association assessments charged to owners in the community.
-Special services or amenities may be funded through user fees.
-It is particularly important that developers create an initial budget that adequately provides for operating expenses and reserves, notwithstanding the lack of history related to a particular association.
-While each community association is unique, reference to similar associations in the same geographic area will typically provide a basis upon which to estimate expenses with reasonable adequacy.
+Community associations are responsible for maintenance and replacement of shared common components.
+Typically, for existing association, these costs are determined during the annual budget process and funded by ongoing assessments charged to the homeowners in the community.
+It is particularly important that, for new communities, developers create an initial budget that adequately provides for both operating expenses and reserves.
+While each community association is unique, the design drawings and governing documents provide a basis upon which to estimate reserve funding.

-Community association boards should always understand their communities' financial and physical state and be preparing for the future.
-However, reserve studies provide an in-depth, unbiased perspective from a reserve specialist, reserve professional, or other qualified professional (e.g., engineer or architect).
+Community association boards should understand their communities' financial and physical condition and be preparing for the future.
+Reserve studies, when prepared in conformance with the Reserve Study Standards provide an in-depth, unbiased perspective from a reserve specialist, reserve professional, or other qualified professional (e.g., engineer or architect).

 Disclosing Findings

-CAI supports legislation that mandates disclosure of all reserve study findings be included in the Purchase and Sale agreements when the development is turned over from developer control (if applicable) and reserve study findings and funding plan to any new buyers as part of a standardized disclosure.
-Disclosure should also be mandated during the annual budgeting and include a summary of reserve financial condition, and the funding plan.
+CAI supports legislation that mandates disclosure of all reserve study recommendations and the accepted funding plan along with proof of funding be included in the purchase and sale agreements when the development is turned over from developer control and reserve study recommendations and accepted funding plan along with proof of funding be provided to any new buyers as part of a standardized disclosure.
+Disclosure should also be mandated for existing associations during annual budgeting to include a summary of their reserve fund balance as compared to the accepted reserve funding plan.

 Legislating Reserve Funding

-CAI supports legislation which mandates reserve funding for community associations, including condominiums, housing cooperatives, and planned communities with major shared components in buildings containing dwellings.
-Include practical legislative process for community associations to comply with funding requirements.
-CAI understands the need for communities to maintain a certain amount of money in reserve funds but that it may not be feasible for some communities to immediately procure those funds.
-Therefore, CAI supports and recommends mandates for community associations to comply with any funding requirements resulting from a reserve study legislation, while still allowing communities to slowly catch up to that amount.
+CAI supports legislation which mandates Reserve Study’s and adequate funding for residential community associations of all types.
+Legislation should include a practical legislative process for community associations to comply with these requirements.
+CAI understands the need for communities to maintain an adequate amount of money in reserve funds but that it may not be feasible for some communities to immediately establish the required funding amount.
+Therefore, CAI supports and recommends mandates for community associations to comply with any funding requirements resulting from a reserve study and funding legislation, while still allowing communities to slowly catch up to that amount over a reasonable period of time

-CAI opposes legislation that would allow owners to waive and/or opt-out of reserve funding requirements.
-CAI also opposes legislation that would prohibit including structural and/or engineering inspections by appropriate professionals and the financial impact of said inspections in the reserve study and funding plan.
+CAI opposes legislation that would allow owners to waive or opt out of reserve funding requirements.
+CAI also opposes legislation that would prohibit including structural or engineering inspections by appropriate professionals and the financial impact of said inspections in the reserve study and funding plan.
 Finally, CAI opposes legislation that restricts the borrowing from reserves for other purposes.

 Emergencies

 Safety is the most important factor in any community.
-In the wake of any issue which arises that would threaten the life and/or safety of the community members or the association itself, CAI supports the ability of association government boards to collect a special assessment and/or borrow funds without a membership vote to correct these issues.
+In the wake of any issue which arises that would threaten the life or safety of the community members or the association itself, CAI supports the ability of association government boards to collect a special assessment or borrow funds without a membership vote to correct these issues.

 Adopted by the Board of Trustees, April 10, 1983